Caitriona Jennings: Early life

 Jennings attended Loreto Convent Secondary School, Letterkenny, and went on to study Law and Accountancy at the University of Limerick before taking up a job as a tax advisor with PricewaterhouseCoopers in Dublin.
 She is the sister of Irish international rower and Rio 2016 Olympian Sinead Jennings.

 Athletics

 Jennings is a former triathlete who represented Ireland at youth level.
-Since moving to Dublin she has trained with the Rathfarnham club and has been coached by Terry McConnon since 2007.
-In December 2009 became involved with the Marathon Mission squad and in 2010 she won the Dublin Mini-Marathon.
+Since moving to Dublin she has trained with Rathfarnham WSAF AC although she currently runs for Letterkenny AC.
+She has been coached by Terry McConnon since 2007.
+In December 2009 she became involved with the Marathon Mission squad and in 2010 she won the Dublin Mini-Marathon.
 She ran her first marathon in Dublin in October 2011.

 2012

 Jennings achieved 'A' qualifying standard for the 2012 Olympics with a personal best time of two hours, 36 minutes and 14 seconds at the 2012 Rotterdam Marathon.
 Having taken two months off of work to train full-time for Rotterdam, and competing in just her second full marathon, her qualifying time was an improvement of nearly seven minutes from her first marathon.

 Jennings was selected to represent Ireland at the 2012 Summer Olympics in the women's marathon along with Linda Byrne and Ava Hutchinson.
 Maria McCambridge, who had also run the 'A' qualifying standard missed out on selection as only three athletes from a nation may compete in the event.
 It was the first time that three Irish women have competed in the Olympic marathon.

 In June she won the Newry half marathon in a time of one hour, 15 minutes and 25 seconds.

 Suffering from plantar fasciitis and a stress fracture, Jennings finished last in the marathon at the 2012 Olympics in a time of 3:22:11, an hour behind winner Tiki Gelana.